 The Hampton Inn & Suites Downtown is a more casual, and still centrally-located base for a Richmond stay.
 The hotel opened in 2016 in a former office tower that also houses a new Homewood Suites.
 Our corner room was spacious, bright, and very comfortable with a king-size bed, large desk, couch, and expansive windows offering excellent views of the city.

 We first stayed in Richmond in the mid-1990s, and the city was dramatically different when we returned in 2017, and for many visits since then.
 There are so many fun and unique things to do in Richmond VA with new venues opening all the time.
-If you love food, beer, history, art, shopping, and urban outdoor adventures, Virginia's beautiful capital city should be on your travel calendar.
+If you love food, beer, history, art, shopping, and urban outdoor adventures, plan a Richmond getaway to Virginia's hip capital city.

-Visit Richmond and The Jefferson Hotel hosted portions of our visit to Richmond, Virginia, including lodging, museum entry, and some meals.
+Visit Richmond hosted portions of our visits to Richmond, Virginia.
 As always, all opinions, text, and photos are our own.